For many people in North America, the first calls of the peeper mark the return of the spring.

 View an interactive map of the known ranges of spring peepers in Ontario.

 The blood chemistry of the spring peeper allows it to withstand temperatures up to a few degrees below zero without freezing to death, which explains why this species is one of the earliest frogs to begin calling in the spring.
-The female lays between 800 and 1,000 eggs, singly or in small groups.
-The tadpoles hatch in one to two weeks and complete their metamorphosis within three months.
+The female lays between 200 and 1,500 eggs, singly or in small groups.
+The tadpoles hatch in one to three weeks and complete their metamorphosis within three months.

 Spring peepers are mostly active at dusk and at night.
 Although these frogs are widespread and abundant, great patience and a good eye are needed to actually see one.
 They are sometimes heard calling again in the fall but do not breed then.